Pediatric Orthopedic

 Why you need Pediatric Orthopedic Surgeon?

 Children’s musculoskeletal system is different from adults.
 They behave differently.
-Children have more capacity of remodeling & adaptation to environment.
-Their problem / disability can increase/ decrease/ static with the growth depending upon treatment and environment.
+Children have more capacity for remodeling and adaptation to the environment.
+Their problem/disability can increase, decrease, or remain static with growth depending upon treatment and environment.
+When seeking care for these issues, it is crucial to consult a specialist in pediatric orthopedics in Prayagraj.

 Their response to injuries, infection & deformities is quite different than adult. so approach of management in children is different from adults.
 They need specialized care.